ionic-team/ionic-cli/README.md

 This indicates you uploaded the application correctly, and the App ID is set to `f23j9fjs`.

-You can then view that App ID from the View app or the application listing on ionic.io.
+You can then view that App ID from the View app or the application listing on your [Ionic Cloud dashboard](http://apps.ionic.io/).

 ### Adding a note with your upload